SlugBot/web/economy_guide.md

 To bypass an accounts Firewall, a BYPASS process must be completed.
 The time it takes to bypass a Firewall is dependant on the attacker's Bypasser level vs the target's Firewall level.

 ## Encryption
 Encryption keeps your Current balance secure.
 For a process to take SC directly out of your account, your encryption will have to be cracked first.
+A higher Encryption stat will also increase the duration you can put your account in <span class="command-link" data-command="lockdown"/> for - protecting you from <span class="command-link" data-command="steal"/> attempts.

 ## Cracker
 Cracking encryption takes time.
 The duration is governed by the attacker's Cracker level vs the target's Encryption level.